WeeLonelySoul/Felix-The-resource-daemon/README.md

 ### The new version of Felix, known as generation 3 is now released!!
 Grab your copy while it's still hot!!

 The new version of Felix is a lot more portable compared to the last version (gen2), this means that you can place the folder <b>Felix</b> anywhere on your system!
-And well you're gonna have to make the autostart part yourself as I can't provide it to you.
+And if you want it autostarted on boot, you're gonna have to make that part yourself as I can't provide it to you.
 But!
-I recommend that you create a <b>.desktop</b> file and place it in the following directory `/home/$USER/.config/autostart/`
+I recommend that you create a <b>.desktop</b> file and place it in the following directory `/home/$USER/.config/autostart/` as it's the simplest option I know.

-## Important Update!
-(2017/10/30)

-Felix is receiving a rewrite that will be relased later this year or early next year.

-The reason for this is that I didn't like how the code looked/structured.
-There was also a 'couple' of what I would call noobie misstakes in the code.
-The new version is knows as <i>Generation 3</i>, and will be the last time official update that Felix gets.
-As I'm after this project will update/finish [MGS](https://github.com/WeeLonelySoul/louOS-Management-System)

-I will of course release patch fixes, if there is any bugs to squash but otherwise consider this project <b>done</b>.

 # Backstory to the creation of Felix